Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 | OUT4-6 | 2A | Select between VIN and 12V for this bank of 3 fans.
 Headers compatible with 4 wire fans, including tacho feedback |
 | OUT7-9 | 2A | Select between VIN and 12V for this bank of 3 fans.
 Standard 2 wire fans |

 Note: maximum total output from the on-board 12V regulator is 1A.
+Because the stepper drivers require 12V as well, the current drawn from external devices must not exceed 800mA.

 ## CAN-FD Bus expansion